strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/DomainLogReview/DomainLogReview.md

 ![](attachments/Clipboard_2020-12-13-10-07-30.png)

 We have 240 logon failures.
-That...
-Is a lot for this small org.
+That...  is a lot for this small org.

 Lets dig into the actual logs and see if we can see a pattern.